roderickjackson-bradley/socket_io_app/work/w08/d4/02-03-django-authentication/django-authentication.md

 #### Migrate the Change

-Now that we've made a change to a Model, we'll need to migrate that change to the database.
+Now that we've made a change to a Model that impacts the database, we need to migrate that change to the database.

 However, there will now be a FK constraint on cats, which means that every cat record must hold the PK of a user record and because there are existing cats, Django is going to prompt us with two options...